Pending home sales dial up again in February; distressed housing market stabilizes

 Pending home sales data:

-• California pending home sales posted higher in January, with the Pending Home Sales Index (PHSI)* jumping 22.9 percent in January to reach 84.8, up from a revised index of 68.9 in December, based on signed contracts.
-Pending sales were down 17.5 percent from the revised 102.8 index recorded in January 2013.
-The year-over-year decline was the fifth straight annual double-digit drop in the PHSI.
+• California pending home sales jumped 14.2 percent in February, with the Pending Home Sales Index (PHSI)* rising from 84.8 in January to 96.8 in February, based on signed contracts.
+Pending sales were down 12 percent from the 110.1 index recorded in February 2013.
+The year-over-year decline was the sixth straight annual double-digit drop in the PHSI, but should start to taper in the upcoming months.
 Pending home sales are forward-looking indicators of future home sales activity, providing information on the future direction of the market.

 C.A.R.’s pending sales information is generated from a survey of more than 70 associations of REALTORS® and MLSs throughout the state.
 Pending home sales are forward-looking indicators of future home sales activity, offering solid information on future changes in the direction of the market.
 A sale is listed as pending after a seller has accepted a sales contract on a property.
 The majority of pending home sales usually becomes closed sales transactions one to two months later.
 The year 2008 was used as the benchmark for the Pending Homes Sales Index.
 An index of 100 is equal to the average level of contract activity during 2008.